uhlibraries-digital/bcdams-map/guidelines/description.md

 - Caption under top image: "Torpedo Bombers of Torpedo Squadron Six attached to the USS Enterprise."
 - Caption on facing page: "No. 2 slip with ship destroyed by second explosion.
 Yes!
 That is me taking moveing [sic] pictures of the distruction [sic]."
 - Caption on facing page: "Fuel tank [200?] yards inland from no. 1 slip."

+### Preservation Guidelines

+This field is not included in the preservation package.